Feel your social media strategy is hanging by a thread? Or do not know where to start with one, then this article is for you

 So dissecting this further let's take three social media platforms and analyse their possibilities.
 Let us also assume that the brand in question is trying to engage millennials.

-Starting with the obvious social media platform, Facebook now with 2.27 billion users, and 1.5 billion daily active users.
+Starting with the obvious social media platform, Facebook which has 2.41 billion monthly users.
 LinkedIn has 500 million monthly active users and Instagram with 1 billion million users every month.

 Breaking this down a little further Instagram has 53% of the 18 to 29 year age bracket who are online using Instagram.
 With 45% of Snapchat users are between 18 to 24 years of age, and 87% of online adults between 18 to 29 years of age use Facebook.